Lawmakers Face Major Hurdles During Last Session of the 116th Congress

-Lawmakers are back in Washington, DC for what's historically called their lame-duck session.
+Lawmakers are back in Washington, DC for what's historically called their lame-duck session because some of them are being replaced by new lawmakers in January and will not be returning to Washington next year.

+This time around — due to extraordinary uncertainty — they confront major challenges including election fallout, a possible government shutdown, and the need for stimulus as coronavirus spikes across the country.

 Returning Republicans and Democrats face major hurdles, including election fallout, a possible government shutdown, and the need for stimulus as coronavirus spikes across the country.